What Causes Dry Cough?

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose dry cough, we could:

 The process is the same, whichever method is used.

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "dry cough" as a symptom.
-Here are three possibilities:
+Here are four possibilities: